jennykayekitchen/jennykayekitchen/README.md

 ### Welcome to my GitHub!
-I am a current student in the Full-Stack Web Developer Bootcamp for C# And .NET at Nashville Software School and will graduate in mid-May 2023.
+I am proud to be a graduate of the Full-Stack Web Developer Bootcamp for C# And .NET at Nashville Software School!
 My passion lies in design and I love using my creativity to find solutions and make things more efficient, whether that's through elegant user interfaces, streamlined processes, or optimized workflows.

 ## 🔭 I’m currently working on ...
 Checkout my completed front end capstone for NSS called [My Version](https://github.com/jennykayekitchen/My-Version) and a side project I did called [ClassApp](https://github.com/jennykayekitchen/ClassApp)!